 The good news is that Kodi supports almost every popular operating system.
 In addition, this application is free-of-charge no matter what platform you’re using.
 The installation of Kodi is fairly simple and you don’t have to have any technical knowledge.

 - Installation of Kodi on Windows can be done in several different ways.
 You can download an EXE file or use Windows Store to download this application.

 - You can install Kodi on Mac (macOS) by downloading the installation file from the application’s official website.

 - Linux comes in many different versions.
 We have published a guide on installing Kodi on Linux that coves the most popular distributions.

 - Mobile users aren’t left out.
 Kodi for Android can be downloaded using Google’s Play Store, while Kodi for iOS requires some creativity when it comes to installation.

-- A couple of weeks ago, Kodi finally managed to return to its roots.
+- After quite some time, Kodi finally managed to return to its Xbox roots.
 This means that you can now install Kodi on Xbox as well – and run it completely natively.

 - We also shouldn’t forget to mention that certain smart TV models can run Kodi as well.
 To learn how to make this happen, here’s our article about running Kodi on smart TVs.
 While some models can run the application natively, others can use screen mirroring.

 - Finally, there is a number of different media streaming devices.
 With the number of cord-cutters on the rise, we feel it’s important to know how to run Kodi on Roku, Nvidia Shield TV, Razer Forge TV, and even Apple TV.

 If you continue reading our Beginner’s Guide to Kodi, you’ll get to learn what to do after you install Kodi.
 First, we will be dealing with configuring Kodi’s settings.
 We will talk about eliminating unneeded options, optimizing the application’s performance and making sure you’re ready to add locally stored content.